d-floe/quartz/content/art/color-precision.md

 ---

-## Chapter 0: Is this worth the investment?
+## Chapter 0: Is This Worth the Investment?

 If color precision has never bothered you, I welcome you to click off this guide and continue to live in blissful ignorance.
 Trust me, it is **far** better to not care if you don't already care; however, if you are cursed with the knowledge that your colors do not match, welcome to the club.